Codecademy/docs/documentation/content-standards.md

 ### File Hosting

-If you'd like to include an image, video, gif, or other file in your entry, please upload it to the [/media folder](https://github.com/Codecademy/docs/tree/main/media).
+If you'd like to include an image, video, GIF, or other file in your entry, please upload it to the [/media folder](https://github.com/Codecademy/docs/tree/main/media).
 That way we'll never have any broken links!

 ### I've read all the content standards.
 Now what?

 Check out the [entry template](https://github.com/Codecademy/docs/blob/main/documentation/entry-template.md) and [term entry template](https://github.com/Codecademy/docs/blob/main/documentation/term-entry-template.md) in this folder.
 And start looking for concepts that are currently missing in Codecademy Docs.

-For a refresher on how to make a pull request, refer to the [Contribution Guide](https://github.com/Codecademy/docs/blob/main/CONTRIBUTING.md).
+For a refresher on how to make a Pull Request, head back to the [Contribution Guide](https://github.com/Codecademy/docs/blob/main/CONTRIBUTING.md).